 Together Martha and Samantha worked to create a program, Student Assurance, that will help Hyundai customers pay down their student loans by contributing up to $900 to their student loan debt when they purchase or lease a vehicle.
-Gradifi is partnering with Hyundai to administer this industry-first program and connected with the team to hear about their experiences at Hyundai, how winning the Big Idea Generator contest will help ease the burden of student loans for customers, and what they hope for in the future – both for the company and their consumers.
+Gradifi by E*TRADE is administering this industry-first program and connected with the team to hear about their experiences at Hyundai, how winning the Big Idea Generator contest will help ease the burden of student loans for customers, and what they hope for in the future—both for the company and their consumers.

 Let’s start at the beginning.
 Tell us a little bit about yourselves and how you came up with your idea?

 SR: I am Samantha and I have worked in Public Relations for Hyundai for the last two years.
 Martha and I actually got paired together for BIG because we had submitted separate ideas, but each centered around student loan debt, and from there we were able to build a team under the advisement of our executive sponsor, Ron Haughey, VP of Finance at Hyundai.
 We know that student loan debt is something that so many people struggle with, so for us this seemed like a really great way to give back to our greater community and generate greater engagement for Hyundai.